jeremy-r-mayer/subcurmudgeon.github.io/README.md

 # Hi.
-These are the things I expect to forget.
+These are the things I expect to forget, and some others.

 ---